How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 This field is for validation purposes and should be left unchanged.

-Getting WordPress installed (and fully optimized) may seem like an insurmountable challenge right now—especially if you’ve got an old book on WordPress, or you’ve talked to friends who set up their site years ago.
+Getting WordPress installed (and fully optimized) may seem like an insurmountable challenge right now, especially if you have an old book on WordPress or have talked to friends who set up their sites years ago.

 You might feel bewildered by discussions about setting up databases or configuring wp-config.

-The good news is that these days, installing WordPress is really easy.
-It’s just a case of clicking a few buttons.
+The good news is that installing WordPress is easy these days.
+It’s just a matter of clicking a few buttons.

-All the most popular web hosting companies make it super quick and simple to install WordPress on your website.
-We’re going to take you through everything step by step, so you know exactly what to do and what to expect.
+All the most popular web hosting companies make installing WordPress on your website super quick and simple.
+We will take you through everything step by step so you know exactly what to do and what to expect.

-First, let’s get clear about the basics—and troubleshoot some issues that can trip you up when you’re getting started.
+First, let’s clarify the basics and troubleshoot some issues that can trip you up when you’re starting.

 How to Install WordPress on a Self-Hosted Website: Everything You Need to Know